stangajda/SwiftBestPractices/Documentation/AnyProtocol.md

 ## Implementing Any Protocol

 - **Inheritance**: It inherits from BaseViewModelWrapper which contains common logic for wrapping view model state, input, and publishers.
-- **Associated Type Requirements**: It declares the associated type requirements from MoviesListViewModelProtocol like TP1.
+- **Associated Type Requirements**: It declares the associated type requirements from MoviesListViewModelProtocol like GENERIC_RES_TYPE.
 - **Fileprivate Property**: It has a fileprivate property to store the concrete view model being wrapped.
 - **Initialization**: The init takes a concrete view model and passes it to the parent BaseViewModelWrapper init.
 - **Function Implementation**: It implements all the required functions from MoviesListViewModelProtocol by simply calling through to the wrapped view model.